What is Business Process Management?

 For example, HR teams that receive and process a high volume of employee requests may automate the process in whole or in part.
 These requests can be captured from a form or email, converted into a request record, and then routed to the appropriate person for review.
 Receipt confirmation, status updates, and other notifications in the workflow can also be automated.

 Even though BPA doesn’t necessarily play a role in BPM initiatives, organizations that are analyzing their processes often uncover opportunities to automate certain elements to improve user experiences, increase speed, or enhance efficiency.
-Over the past few years, it’s become clear that human-centered automation frees up a great deal of time (for most U.S. jobs about 12 hours a week) that can then be used for more meaningful, impactful work.
+Over the past few years, it’s become clear that human-centered automation frees up a great deal of time that can then be used for more meaningful, impactful work.
+For most U.S.-based employees, that’s about 12 hours a week.

 Different types of software can be used within a BPM initiative, and they vary widely in terms of their complexity and features.
-Some are marketed as “BPM software.”
+Plus, some are marketed as “BPM software.”
 Others are not.

 BPM software features